xrootd/xrootd/src/XrdSciTokens/README.md

      For example, if the issuer's base path is `/home`, the operation is accessing `/home/bbockelm/foo`, and the path in the rule is `/bbockelm`, then this attribute evaluates to `true`.
 Note the path value and the requested path must be normalized; if presented with `/home//bbockelm/`, then this is treated as if `/home/bbockelm` was given.
-   - `group`: Case-sensitive match against one of the groups in the token.
+   - `group`: Case-sensitive match against one of the groups in the token (the claim specifying the groups is configurable, controlled by the
+     `groups_claim` variable in the issuer config; default is `wlcg.groups`).
    - `ignore`: If present (regardless of the value), the rule is ignored.
    - `comment`: Ignored; reserved for adding comments from the administrator.